ph4ge/zola/content/about.md

 Hi !
 I am Tolga Topal.
-I work in the fields of artificial intelligence, deep learning and machine learning.
+I work in the fields of artificial intelligence.